-Just what is suede, how should you wear suede shoes and can they survive the rain?
+So how should you wear suede shoes, what is suede made from and can they survive the rain?

 How is suede made?

 Suede is made from cow-hide, just like leather, but unlike leather, the underside of the hide is used, which gives it a softer texture.

 First, the hide is treated with lime and tannins in order to get rid of hairs and to ensure the material doesn’t decompose.
 After further treatment with oils and salts to increase durability, the hide is ready to be split.

 Traditionally, the hide would be split by hand, meaning that a small slip could result in a lot of waste.
 Modern methods use machines that can cut the hide to less than 1mm accuracy.

 Splitting the hide, reveals the fibres inside giving suede its special texture.
 After some colouring the material is ready for use.

 Will rain ruin suede shoes?

 Salt will ruin leather and suede, but the fear that suede shoes will be damaged with a mere drop of rain is unfounded.
 Indeed leather is sturdier, but with care and attention, suede shoes can be worn over and over.